It is a hereditary disease that triggers muscle contractions and an accelerated rise in body temperature.

-HM has been associated with other myopathies such as central core disease (CCD), multimineral disease (MMD) and nemaline rod myopathy, as well as stress rhabdomyolysis (ER). by its acronym in English) and heat illness of effort.
+HM has been associated with other myopathies such as central core disease (CCD), multimineral disease (MMD), and nemaline rod myopathy, as well as stress rhabdomyolysis (ER). by its acronym in English) and heat illness of effort.

-An increasing number of congenital myopathies have been associated with highly penetrating dominant and recessive mutations in the RYR1 gene.
+Many congenital myopathies have been associated with highly penetrating dominant and recessive mutations in the RYR1 gene.

 While congenital myopathies are recessive disorders, most patients with central core disease carry dominant mutations in the RYR1 gene.

-The successful treatment of an episode of Malignant Hyperthermia involves the rapid cessation of the triggering agent for anesthesia, cooling and the administration of dantrolene intravenously.
+The successful treatment of an episode of Malignant Hyperthermia involves the rapid cessation of the triggering agent for anesthesia, cooling, and the administration of dantrolene intravenously.

-The recommended initial dose is 2.4 mg / kg intravenously, with additional increments as needed for an acute episode.
+The recommended initial dose is 2.4 mg/kg intravenously, with additional increments as needed for an acute episode.

 Synonym of Malignant Hyperthermia